 The master's degree in Mental Health Counseling provides education and training for those who will seek employment in such diverse settings as social agencies, mental health clinics, hospitals, personnel offices, and schools.
-This program is offered either on campus in a semester format or at one of the NSU Student Education Centers in a weekend format.
+This program is offered either on the main campus in a semester format or at one of other NSU campuses in a weekend format.
 Currently, there are field-based programs offered in Florida at Jacksonville, Miami, Orlando, Palm Beach, and Tampa.
 Many graduates go on to seek licensure in Florida as mental health counselors.